karinwu/llm-permit-insights-pipeline/README.md

 ## Models
 Ollama model
-* Runs LLMs efficiently on a CPU.
+* Runs LLMs efficiently on a CPU
-* Supports models like phi3.
+* Supports models like phi3
-* Compatible with the OpenAI API.
+* Compatible with the OpenAI API

 ElasticSearch